mmoffett02/YT_Automation/README.md

 ## Features
 - Fetches trending YouTube videos.
 - Schedules automation to run daily at midnight.
+- Downloads the videos to a specified folder
 - Uses Google Cloud Secret Manager to manage API keys securely.

 ## Setup